rediacc/www/src/content/docs/en/cli/api-reference/list.md

 #### Notes

-Requires company admin permissions.
+Requires organization admin permissions.
 Vault data is automatically decrypted if you have the master password configured.

 #### Business Rules

 - User must be logged in with valid credentials
-- Can only access vault data for your own company
+- Can only access vault data for your own organization
-- Returns company's main vault content and version
+- Returns organization's main vault content and version
-- Includes company name for identification
+- Includes organization name for identification
 - Request must pass security validation
-- Cross-company access not permitted
+- Cross-organization access not permitted
-- GetCompanyVaults (admin-only) shows ALL vaults across organization
+- GetOrganizationVaults (admin-only) shows ALL vaults across organization
 - Administrators can view decrypted credentials and sensitive data
 - Two-factor authentication vaults excluded for security
 - Bridge users allowed access for automated operations

 ## data-graph

-Display company infrastructure as a hierarchical graph
+Display organization infrastructure as a hierarchical graph

 #### API Information

-**Endpoint:** `POST /api/StoredProcedure/GetCompanyDataGraphJson`
+**Endpoint:** `POST /api/StoredProcedure/GetOrganizationDataGraphJson`

 **Authentication:** Required (token-based with Rediacc-RequestToken header)